-Now, if sustainability is about achieving a balance between human consumption and the environments we impact, plant-based is the way to go.
 Purple Carrot offers all plant-based meal kits in a variety of tasty menu items.
 There's even a black bean burger if you want to prepare the vegan-skeptic member of your family a familiar plate.
 They make eating more plant-based meals easy and delicious.

 Are Meal Kits Really Sustainable?

 Whether meal kits are really sustainable depends on how you define sustainability.
 While they produce more waste, they have lower greenhouse gas emissions and result in less food waste compared to grocery store meals.

 Both a 2017 study out of the University of Texas at Austin and a 2019 study published in the journal Resources, Conservation and Recycling found that meal kits are more sustainable than purchasing ingredients from a grocery store for the following reasons:

 - On average, meal kits produce 33% lower greenhouse gas emissions than grocery store meals.